CosmoStat/shapepipe/docs/pipeline_tutorial.md

 Processing of CFIS images can be separated into three categories: Field selection, analysis of single exposures, analysis of stacks.

-At the moment, single exposures have to be split into single-CCDs images, i.e. one FITS file contains one CCD from a single exposure.
+At the moment, single exposures first have to be split into single-CCDs images.
 The single-exposure single-CCD images are then processed independently.

+* Field and image selection.
-* Processing of single exposures:
+* Processing of single exposures.
   * Split each CCDs
   * Create masks for bright stars, spikes, borders, Messier objects, ...
   * Detect sources of potential stars
   * PSF modeling
   * Validation of the PSF model (optional)
-* Stack images:
+* Stack images.
   * Create mask for bright stars, spikes, border, ...
   * Detect all sources
   * Interpolate the PSF model at the location of each sources for all epochs contributing